Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 If commanding the motors to increase Z causes the sensor value to increase, then all of P, I and D must be positive.
 If commanding the motors to increase Z causes the sensor value to decrease, then all of P, I and D must be negative.

-## M952: Set CAN-FD expansion board address and/or normal data rate
+## M952: Set board CAN address and/or base data rate

 Some CAN-connected expansion boards are too small to carry address selection switches.
 Such boards default to a standard address, which can be changed using this command.
+This command can also be used to change the CAN bit rate.

 ### Parameters

-* **Bn** Existing CAN address of expansion board to be changed, 1 to 125.
+* **Bn** Existing CAN address of expansion board to be changed, 1 to 125; or 0 to change the CAN bit rate of the main board.
-* **An** New CAN address of that expansion board, 1 to 125.
+* **An** (optional) New CAN address of that board, 1 to 125.
+Ignored if the B parameter is 0.
-* **Sn.n** Requested bit rate in Kbits/second (1K = 1000) (optional, default 1000)
+* **Sn.n** (optional, default 1000) Requested CAN bit rate in Kbits/second (1K = 1000).
-* **T0.n** Fraction of the bit time between the bit start and the sample point (optional)
+* **T0.n** (optional, default 0.54) Fraction of the bit time between the bit start and the sample point.
+Ignored if the S parameter is not present.
-* **J0.n** Maximum jump time as a fraction of the bit time (optional)
+* **J0.n** (optional, default 0.17) Maximum jump time as a fraction of the bit time.
+Ignored if the S parameter is not present.

 ### Examples
 <br>